ansible/ansible/docsite/latest/rst/playbooks2.rst

 `````````````````

 If you know you don't need any fact data about your hosts, and know everything about your systems centrally, you
 can turn off fact gathering.
-This has advantages in scaling ansible in push mode with very large numbers of
+This has advantages in scaling Ansible in push mode with very large numbers of
 systems, mainly, or if you are using Ansible on experimental platforms.
 In any play, just do this::

     - hosts: whatever